Dil Sambhal Jaa Zara: Plot

 Rehaan begins to fall for Ahana, while simultaneously learning that she married Anant just to defy and insult her mother for revenge.
 As he loves Anant who is like a father-figure to him, he doesn't want to see him cheated and tells Anant that Ahana didn't actually love him, not realizing that Ahana truly loves Anant and revenge against her mother was a bonus.

 On revealing her supposed intentions, it is not taken up well by Anant at first, which leads Rehaan to leave the house.
 Later being asked for answers, Ahana reveals the initial reason behind the marriage before Anant that shatters him.
 Misunderstandings brew up.

 Soon after, Ahana gets pregnant.
 Elated, she tries to reveal this to Anant.
 In a series of misunderstandings and the growing distance between them, she is forced to take up the decision of aborting her unborn child.
 Laila is left broke by Mahendra, she has an accident.
 Rehaan realizes his mistakes.
 After knowing the abortion bit, Anant again hates Ahana.
 Rehaan asks for Ahana's forgiveness.
 She forgives him soon after and is taken care of by him.
 He supports her through the hard times and they go for a Goa trip.
 Rehaan and Ahana grow closer during the trip.
-Meanwhile, Anant realizes his mistake and wants to give a second chance to their marriage.Ahaana returns home but misunderstandings still prevail in their relationship.
-Meanwhile Anant gets to know about Ahaana and Rehaan's relationship through Rehaan's ex girlfriend Vyoma.The show ends with Anant about to confront Ahana and Rehaan about the same.
+Meanwhile, Anant realizes his mistake and wants to give a second chance to their marriage.
+Ahana returns home but misunderstandings still prevail in their relationship.
+Meanwhile, Anant gets to know about Ahana and Rehaan's relationship through Rehaan's ex-girlfriend Vyoma.
+The show ends with Anant about to confront Ahana and Rehaan about the same.